PJ-ODS-2021/lww_crdt/README.md

 Dart implementation of a simple last-write-wins CRDT based on vector clocks, timestamps and node ids.
 Heavily influenced by <https://github.com/cachapa/crdt>.

+## About

+This library provides a simple last-write-wins CRDT map implementation.
+Because it uses vector clocks, it is only useful in applications with a limited number of nodes.

 ## Implementation Details

 The MapCrdt class provides an interface to store key-value pairs.